FAQ: Cold & Flu Symptoms in Adults, and More

 • What symptoms does NeoCitran relieve?

 NeoCitran can help relieve your worst cold and flu symptoms including sinus and nasal congestion, sore throat pain, Headache, minor body aches, fever, and sinus congestion.
 Some products also relieves cough, sneezing and runny nose.
+Different NeoCitran products relieve different symptoms, find the one that’s right for you.

 • What forms do NeoCitran products come in?